Donbas: Why Russia is desperate to capture eastern Ukraine’s industrial heartland

 Zelensky has repeatedly rejected calls from Russia to give up the Donbas.

-In response to Putin’s request that Ukraine withdraws from eastern Donetsk, he vowed Ukraine would “never leave” the Donbas and warned Putin’s troops could use it as a spring board for a future invasion.
+In response to Putin’s request that Ukraine withdraw from eastern Donetsk, Zelensky vowed that his people would “never leave” the Donbas, and warned that Putin’s troops could use it as a springboard for a future invasion.

 “We will not leave Donbas.
 We cannot do this.
 Everyone forgets the first part – our territories are illegally occupied.
 Donbas for the Russians is a springboard for a future new offensive,” he said.